 In 2014, I visited Sanford during the Wine Bloggers Conference and winemaker Steve Fennel strolled with us in the vineyards before we had an outdoors Santa Maria style barbecue cooked by the vineyard manager and his staff and family and that’s where the photos came from!

-Note: I purchased this wine on sale at Vons Grocery Store.
-I am getting comped a ticket to attend the grand tastings at WOPN for my review consideration.
+Note: I am getting comped a ticket to attend the grand tastings at WOPN for my review consideration.
+I was gifted this wine at the Wine Bloggers Conference for my review consideration.

 By the way, if you’re missing those two crazy pinot loving characters from Sideways, check out Rex Pickett’s new book, Vertical: Passion and Pinot on the Oregon Wine Trail — it’s a lot of fun too with plenty of sex, drugs, Miles and miles, plus smiles, and cases of excellent wine with the meals to pair with it.